User Guide

 Project Explorer

-Project Explorer view is where you can explore the contents of your projects.
-Screen files (files with .screen extension) have a distinctive icon in this view.
-Double-click the file to open it using the Screen Editor.
+Project Explorer view is where you can explore and organize the contents of your projects.
+Screen (.screen) and storyboard (.story) files have distinctive icons in this view.
+Double-click the file to open it using the Screen Editor or Storyboard Editor.

-Drag & drop screen and image files from Project Explorer directly into Screen Editor or Storyboard Editor.
-Dropping screen files into Screen Editor will automatically link them as masters or components.
-Before using drag & drop make sure to go to Project Explorer view and uncheck the Link with Editor option that looks like two yellow arrows.
+Drag & Drop screen and image files from Project Explorer directly into Screen Editor or Storyboard Editor.
+Dropping screen files into Screen Editor will automatically include them as components.
+Drag & drop can also be used to quickly create screen links.
+Before using drag & drop make sure to go to Project Explorer view and uncheck the Link with Editor option (Link with Editor).

 Palette

-The Palette view is where you’ll find the widgets to use in your wireframes.
-You can change it’s position to the left side of the Screen Editor.
+The Palette view is where you find the widgets library and custom assets to add to your wireframes.
+You can change Palette’s position to the left side of the Screen Editor and adjust other palette preferences.

-The palette can also be opened in its own Eclipse view using Window > Show View > Palette.
-This gives you more layout options.
-You can even make the palette float above the editor area using detached views.
+The Palette can also be detached from the Screen Editor and opened in its own view using Window > Show View > Palette.
+This will give you more layout options so that you can arrange the Palette view differently, or even make it float and move it to a secondary monitor.

 Palette items can be filtered using the search field.
-You can also filter by a pre-defined category using the drop-down at the right side of the search field.
+You can also filter by a pre-defined category using the category tree below the search field.

 Properties